-As discussed in the annual inspection report, it is intended that specific instances of instability along this length of highway would be repaired.
-Based on the high cost to upgrade the whole length of the section, it is probably more cost effective to repair the critical erosion features as they occur.
+As discussed, it is intended that specific instances of instability along this length of highway would be repaired.
+Based on the high cost to upgrade the whole length of the section, it is probably more cost effective to repair the critical features as they occur.
 Based on previous reports, it is possible that a significant storm could wash out a significant section of road.
 If major repairs to the entire section are undertaken, the highway could be reconstructed to RCU 209 design standard with erosion protection.
-It is recommended that the road camber also be adjusted at this time if not carried out as part of the remedial work discussed later.
+It is recommended that the road camber also be adjusted to drain the water away from the river towards the ditch at this time, if not carried out as part of the remedial work discussed later.